-You can also combine a postgraduate programme with a professional qualification such as ACCA, CIMA or CFA® to maximise your career potential.
+You can also combine a postgraduate programme with a professional qualification such as ACCA or CIMA to maximise your career potential.

 This international qualification will equip you with the latest management and leadership skills required by global organisations.
 Specialisations allow you to tailor your degree to match your interests, experience and career goals.